gurunathsane/gurunathsane.github.io/blogs/terraform/best-practices.md

 Always use Terraform commands to manage the state file.

 ### **14. Use external tools**
 To make sure you are writing terraform code which spin ups resources in correct way.
 You can use open source tools like [checkov](https://www.checkov.io/).
 Checkov is static code analysis tool for terraform and cloudformation.
 It also suggest good practices and security glitches in your terraform code.
 Nice part is checkov also comes as `vscode plugin`.
-This makes easy to scan code right from your IDE while writing code.
+This makes easy to check code right from your IDE while writing code.

-[snyk](https://snyk.io/), [Terraform Linter](https://github.com/terraform-linters/tflint) are similar tools to scan your terraform code. infra-cost is another tool for static analysis the code.
+[snyk](https://snyk.io/), [Sonarqube](https://sonarcloud.io/explore/projects) and [Terraform Linter](https://github.com/terraform-linters/tflint) are similar tools to scan your terraform code.

+[infra-cost](https://www.infracost.io/) is another tool for which track cost impact of infrastructure changes before launching resources.

+[Terraform-docs](https://terraform-docs.io/) is another open source tools which scans your terraform code and comments in it and generate nice documentation.

+We can use similar tool along with Terraform and Ci-CD pipelines to increase productivity, secure and quality code delivery.

 ## Conclusion